termination-monitor/termonitor/README.md

 All contributions and ideas are welcomed!

+## Roadmap

+You can check the roadmap in our [GitHub project](https://github.com/orgs/termination-monitor/projects/1/views/1).

 ## License

 This project is licensed under the [version 2.0 of the Apache License](./LICENSE).